 Budgeting manages the Bank's budgets.
-Compilation and dissemination of management information is a key part of the department's responsibilities.
+Compilation and dissemination of management information within the Bank is a key part of the department's responsibilities.
 Budgeting also handles analysis and control; it project manages and edits the Bank's Internal Capital Adequacy Assessment Process ("ICAAP").